meghall06/personal-website/content/post/score-effects/index.md

 Score effects in hockey are well-known, whether you're watching the game or looking at numbers: teams that are losing tend to generate a greater share of the shot attempts.
 Micah Blake McCurdy developed <a href="https://www.hockeyviz.com/txt/senstats" target="_blank">an adjustment method</a> for 5v5 events that is currently used to create the score- and venue-adjusted shot attempt metrics available at hockey stats websites like <a href="http://www.naturalstattrick.com/" target="_blank">Natural Stat Trick</a>
 and <a href="https://evolving-hockey.com/" target="_blank">Evolving Hockey</a>.

 Since I spend a lot of time looking at special teams data, I have long been curious as to whether score effects might also be a factor for power plays.
-Here, I've modified Micah's method to investigate score effects at 5v4: I created the weights, compared them to the 5v5 weights, and examined the repetability and predictivity of the adjusted values compared to the raw ones.
+Here, I've modified Micah's method to investigate score effects at 5v4: I created the weights, compared them to the 5v5 weights, and examined the repeatability and predictivity of the adjusted values compared to the raw ones.
 Investigating this problem taught me a lot of new R skills, so I've included all code and will go through the process step-by-step.
 (So if you're only interested in the conclusion, just scroll past the code and look at the graphs!)

 ### Get and prepare the data